Clinician Headshot

 Frequently asked questions

 Does Dr. Elizabeth A. Mellin offer telehealth appointments?
 Dr. Elizabeth A. Mellin does offer telehealth appointments.
+You can request to book a telehealth appointment with them on their Monarch profile.

 What areas does Dr. Elizabeth A. Mellin specialize in?
 Dr. Elizabeth A. Mellin specializes in the following areas: Abandonment, Abuse Survivors, Anxiety, Attachment Issues, Chronic Illness, Codependency, Depression, Emotional Abuse, Family Conflict, Relationship Issues, Self Esteem, Sex Therapy, and Trauma.